-NB: Technically speaking, not all digital natives are Millennials and all Millennials digital natives.
-For example, those born after 2000, aka “Gen Z,” and all subsequent generations would also be considered “digital natives;” likewise, some children born after 1980, especially those from less developed countries and members of the underclass, may not have had adequate exposure to digital technology to be regarded as digital natives.
-However, as a rule, the two terms are functionally interchangeable.
+NB: Technically speaking, not all digital natives are Millennials/Gen Zers, and all Millennials/Gen Zers digital natives.
+Some children born after 1980, especially those from less developed countries and members of the underclass, may not have had adequate exposure to digital technology to be regarded as digital natives.

 A Window into a Generation

 Digital natives have been witness to a world of change in their lifetimes.
-It may not have been uphill both ways to school, but there were simplicities of childhood that are now overshadowed by Angry Birds and the constant screen-time that characterizes younger generations.
-In the US, the tragedy of 9/11 and the prolonged uncertainty of the Great Recession, coupled with the frenetic pace of digital disruption and transformation, have all played a role in shaping the world view of Millennials.
-These intangibles are worth reflecting on, as they help us gain insight into how Millennial-generation digital natives might reshape the workplace when they represent the majority share of working adults.
+Globalization, the ubiquity of advanced technologies, and the frenetic pace of digital disruption and transformation have all played a role in shaping the worldview of digital natives.
+These intangibles are worth reflecting on, as they help us gain insight into how digital natives might reshape the workplace when they represent the majority share of working adults.

 Digital Natives in the Workplace

 Given their impatient nature and growing influence on commercial trends, brands will have to be diligent and responsive when trying to create worthwhile customer experiences for digital natives.
 As heavy social media users, digital natives can be a brand’s greatest advocate and worst critic.
 Not afraid to express their opinions, it’s imperative that brands engage in the conversation and listen and learn from the online chatter to foster authentic relationships that convert prospects and consumers into brand advocates and champions.